Tarr seeks more whale patrols to reduce entanglements

-An amendment to the $47 billion state budget, offered by Senate Minority Leader Bruce Tarr, R-Gloucester, would earmark another $250,000 for the Massachusetts Environmental Police to conduct more whale patrols in state waters.
+An amendment to the $47 billion state budget, offered by Senate Minority Leader Bruce Tarr, R-Gloucester, would earmark $250,000 for Massachusetts Environmental Police to conduct more whale patrols in state waters.

-Tarr says the additional funding would provide for an "intensive surveillance process" to monitor whales, prevent interactions with vessels and remove abandoned "ghost fishing gear" that causes many of the entanglements.
+Tarr says the additional funding would provide for an "intensive surveillance process" to monitor whales, prevent interaction with vessels, and remove abandoned "ghost fishing gear" that causes many of the entanglements.

-In a speech in support of the amendment, Tarr said monitoring for whales is crucial in order to save the state's lobster industry.
+In a speech in support of the amendment, Tarr said monitoring for whales is crucial to save the state's lobster industry.

 "If you cannot have traps, you cannot have a fishery, and if those traps are believed to entangle whales, then you cannot have them," he said.